Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/howto-yocto-cache.rst

 and ``sstate-cache`` contains everything that was built, so basically binaries plus some meta-data stating that it has actually been built and what version and so on.
-One reason why the meta-data is useful is because otherwise the system might try to reuse binaries for x86 when building for armv7, which wouldn't work.
+One reason why the meta-data is useful is because otherwise the system might try to reuse binaries for x86 when building for armv7, which would not work.

 In general, when using a cached build in yocto, there are two options that needs